FlexMeasures/flexmeasures/documentation/views/portfolio.rst

 ..    :scale: 40%

-.. _portfolio_financial_statements:
+.. _portfolio_statements:

-Financial statements about energy and flexibility opportunities
+Statements about energy and flex activations
 =======================================================

 The financial statements separate the effects of energy consumption/production and flexible schedules over two tables.

-Statements about energy
+Energy summary
 -----------------------

 The top table lists the effects of energy trading for each asset type in the user's portfolio.